 Wulfstan entered the monastery at Worcester and successively held the positions of schoolmaster, precentor, sacristan and prior.
 He was appointed bishop in 1062 and remained in office until his death over thirty years later.
 This covered that watershed in English history, 1066, and Wulfstan was the only Saxon bishop not to be replaced by a Norman.
 He had supported Harold, but after the Battle of Hastings counselled submission to the Normans and assisted at the coronation of William the Conqueror.
 He travelled constantly in his diocese, preaching, exhorting and promoting church building.
 On visits to Bristol, he suppressed a flourishing slave trade with Ireland.
 Respected by all sides, he helped to smooth the transition from Saxon to Norman rule, which in many parts of the country had violent and bloody consequences.
 Between 1084 and 1089 he organised the rebuilding of the cathedral.

 In the century before Wulfstan, St Dunstan (924-988) became bishop in 957 but stayed only three years before being appointed Archbishop of Canterbury.
-He probably spent little time in Worcester as other duties demanded his presence elsewhere in the kingdom.
+He probably spent little time in Worcester as other duties demanded his presence elsewhere.
 He acted as statesman and adviser to a succession of Saxon kings at a time of great political instability.
 He was counsellor to King Edmund, then treasurer and chief adviser to his successor Edred.
 Under King Edgar of Mercia, he carried out a complete reform of church and state and revived monastic life in England.
 This continued when Edgar was succeeded by King Edward the Martyr in 975, and he crowned Ethelred king on Edward's death in 978.

 Two bishops of Worcester from the Reformation period were Hugh Latimer (c1481-1555) and John Hooper (1495-1555), but neither has a memorial here.
 Both men were convinced Protestants and both perished as martyrs to Queen Mary's unforgiving brand of catholicism.
 Hooper was bishop from 1552 to 1553, combining this office with that of Bishop of Gloucester, where he died at the stake in front of his cathedral.